TFelbor/Portfolio/README.md

   6. Environments

-  - Supported Tasks
-    * Half-Cheetah: A 2D robot optimizing for forward velocity.
+  - Half-Cheetah: A 2D robot optimizing for forward velocity.
-    * Ant: A 3D quadruped robot balancing complexity and stability.
+  -  Ant: A 3D quadruped robot balancing complexity and stability.
-    * Humanoid: A humanoid robot learning to walk upright.
+  - Humanoid: A humanoid robot learning to walk upright.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------